cloudfoundry-attic/lattice-release/docs/ltc.html.md

 ### `ltc remove`

 `ltc remove APP_NAME` removes an application entirely from a Lattice deployment.
+To stop an application without removing it, try `ltc scale APP_NAME 0`.

 ### `ltc scale`